theirc/airbel/playbook.md

 ###Airbel mission
 The mission of the Airbel Center is to *design*, *test*, and *scale* life-changing solutions (products, services and delivery systems) for people in crisis

+##Airbel's multidisciplinary ethos
+Airbel is at its core multidisciplinary.
+It brings together a variety of disciplines, including human-centered design, behavioral science, academic research, and strategy to solve challenging problems in the humanitarian sector.

+The following principles guide our approach and work:

+* Maintain a bias to action and push to prototyping quickly

+* Build on existing knowledge and research

+* Focus on usability and engagement

+* Be ambitious about scale and cost-effectiveness

+* Collaborate with colleagues from other disciplines

+* Be rigorous about testing for impact

+* Uphold the highest ethical standards

 ##How do we envision our work changing the world?
 The [Airbel Vision](https://docs.google.com/document/d/1d7xDSNa0Upd4POtqe0jbm8YoGVsSvbzi8BE2QaSve44/edit?usp=sharing) highlights the way in which we go about achieving our mission, and describes the world we'd like to see as a result of these efforts.